susannah-go/CSCI8920/problem set 4/README.txt

 CSCI 8920
 Week 4 Problem Set

-1: The decryption part seems to be working fine.
-(After I emailed you about the weird character at the end of the plaintext it occurred to me that it was probably padding, so I went back and chopped it off.)
-I implemented the built-in CBC modes only to evaluate my output.

-2: I never got my CBC encryption working properly, therefore my oracle is not working properly either.
-I'm pretty sure the issue stems from how I'm implementing PKCS7 padding, but didn't have time to debug it.
-I used the built-in CBC encryption mode to try and get more work completed on this part, so I think this may work for if the length of the plaintext is a multiple of the block size.
-I ran out of time and didn't get the byte prepend/append functionality working.
+1: The file is problem4_1.py.
+The input file w4p1.txt is hard-coded into the text.
+Within main there are several different functionalities (including using the built-in CBC mode to evaluate output of my own implementations), however my implementation of CBC - the objective of the assignment - is the only one uncommented.

+2: The file is problem4_2.py.
+The input file w4p2.txt is hard-coded into the text.
+As before, the built-in CBC encryption mode was used to evaluate my own implementation.

 Question: ECB mode may go undetected even if the code is correct if no plaintext blocks are repeated.
 In this case no blocks of ciphertext will be repeated either.
 Since this is our only method of identifying ECB mode, it will go undetected.

+Thank you for the extension!